Biden administration weighs turning over Trump tax returns to House Democrats

-McFadden also kept in place an order requiring the government to give Trump’s lawyers 72 hours notice before releasing his tax return information to allow them to file a request to block the release.
+McFadden also kept in place an order requiring the government to give the former president’s lawyers 72 hours’ notice before releasing his tax return information to allow them to file a request to block the release.

 Separation-of-powers issues that have slowed the case “may fall out” now that Trump is no longer in office, the judge noted.